TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 Limitations
 ===========

-- Using XCLASSes is risky: neither the Core, nor extensions authors can guarantee that XCLASSes will not break if the underlying code changes (for example during upgrades).
+- Using XCLASSes is risky: neither the `Core`:pn:, nor extensions authors can guarantee that XCLASSes will not break if the underlying code changes (for example during upgrades).
 Be aware that your XCLASS can easily break and has to be maintained and fixed if the underlying code changes.